 - Customer Labeling: Rename "Customers" to "Homeowners" or "Units" to make the interface more intuitive.

-While QuickBooks for real estate investing and HOAs is a common standard, it often requires significant manual workaround to handle fund accounting properly.
+While using QuickBooks for real estate investing is a preferred method, it has its limitations.
+QuickBooks is not built for real estate and requires a manual workaround to handle fund accounting properly.
 You may find that generic templates lack the nuance for complex fund transfers or reserve study tracking.

 Best practices for HOA chart of accounts management in 2026